bfox9900/CAMEL99-ITC/README.md

 ## Loading Source Code Files
 Wait for the SYSTEM file to compile.
-At the console type: INCLUDE DSK1.TOOLS  -or- S" DSK1.TOOLS.F" INCLUDED
+At the console type: INCLUDE DSK1.TOOLS -or- S" DSK1.TOOLS" INCLUDED

-When Forth returns to you type "WORDS" and press enter and you will see all the words in the Forth dictionary.
+When Forth returns with "ok" type "WORDS" and press enter and you will see all the words in the Forth dictionary.

-Press FNCT 4 (BREAK) to stop the display.
+Press FNCT 4 (BREAK) to stop the display at any time.

 It's that easy.